AndriyMulyar/2020-603-Project-Mulyar/README.md

 customized self-attention operations that have sub-quadratic time and memory complexity with respect to the input representation set cardinality.

-This project analyzes the theory and GPU implementation behind two such techniques: cluster attention and
+This project analyzes the theory and GPU implementation behind two such techniques: cluster attention and linear auto-regressive decoding attention.